Reconfigurable routing in data center networks: Results

 \begin{itemize} \item The node set $V^\prime$ is taken as a disjoint copy of the node set $V$ of $G$, which we also refer to as $V$, together with the set of nodes $V_c = \{x_i,y_i: -\frac{L}{2} \leq i \leq \frac{L}{2}\}$, where $L = 3n^2$ (recall, $n$ is even), and another set of nodes $U$ of size $\bar{n}-(n+6n^2+2)$; so, $|V^\prime|=\bar{n}$.
 We call every node of $V_c$ a \emph{chain-node}.
 For ease of presentation, we denote the chain-nodes $x_{\frac{L}{2}}$ and $x_{-\frac{L}{2}}$ by $x^+$ and $x^-$, respectively, and we define the chain-nodes $y^+$ and $y^-$ analogously. \item The (directed) edge set $E^\prime$ consists of $E_\alpha\cup E_\beta \cup E_1$ where: \begin{itemize} \item the set of \emph{chain-edges} $E_\alpha = \{(x_i,x_{i+1}), (y_i,y_{i+1}) : 0 \leq i < \frac{L}{2}\}\cup \{(x_i,x_{i-1}), (y_i,y_{i-1}) : -\frac{L}{2} < i \leq 0\}$ \item the set of \emph{star-edges} $E_\beta = \{(x_0,v): v \in V\} \cup \{(y_0,v): v \in V\}$ \item the set of \emph{unit-edges} $E_1$ which is a copy of the edges $E$ of $G$, but on our (copied) node set $V$ and so that every edge is replaced by a directed edge of arbitrary orientation. \end{itemize} \end{itemize} Note that the nodes of $U$ are all isolated in $D^\prime$ and that $|V^\prime| = \bar{n}$ (the nodes of $U$ will play no role in the following construction).
 The workloads on the edges of $E^\prime$ are $\alpha$, $\beta$ or $1$ depending upon whether the edge is a chain-edge from $E_\alpha$, a star-edge from $E_\beta$ or a unit-edge from $E_1$, respectively, where we define $\alpha = 24n^6$ and $\beta = 6n^3$.
 If the directed edge $(u,v)$ has weight $\alpha$ (resp. $\beta$, $1$) in $D^\prime$ then we say that $(u,v)$ is an $\alpha$-demand (resp. $\beta$-demand, $1$-demand).
 The digraph $D^\prime$ can be visualized as in Fig~\ref{fig:Dprime0}.
 The grey rectangle denotes the nodes of $V$, the nodes of $V_c$ appear along the top and the bottom and the dashed (resp. dotted, solid) directed edges depict the chain-edges (resp. star-edges, unit-edges).
 The nodes of $U$ are omitted.

 As stated earlier, our static network $H$ is the network $H_i\in \mathcal{H}$ where $|H_i|=\bar{n}$.
-All static links have weight $1$.
 We refer to the node set of $H$ as $V^\prime$ also and we refer to the subset of nodes within $V^\prime$ corresponding to $V$ as $V$ also.
-We have one switch $s$ with $2|V^\prime|$ ports so that every node of $H$ is adjacent, via switch links, to exactly two ports of the switch.
-Hence, our switch set $S = \{s\}$ and our hybrid network is $H(S)$.
+Since we are in the 2-swtiched setting, we have one switch $s$ with $2|V^\prime|$ ports so that every node of $H$ is adjacent, via switch links, to exactly two ports of the switch.
+Hence, our switch set is $S = \{s\}$ and our hybrid network is $H(S)$.
 It is important to note that for any configuration $N$, any node of $H(N)$ can be adjacent to at most $2$ other nodes via dynamic links (as $\Delta_S=2$).

 As can be seen, we have the graph $G=(V,E)$, the digraph $D^\prime=(V^\prime,E^\prime)$ and the hybrid network $H(S)$ with node set $V^\prime$.
 Although $G$, $D^\prime$ and $H(S)$ are disjoint in terms of node sets, we do not distinguish between, say, the node set $V$ of $G$ and the subset of nodes $V$ of $H$.
 It should always be obvious as to which set we are referring to.
 We proceed similarly when we talk of specific nodes.
 As ever, we refer to `edges' in graphs and `links' in networks (but they are really one and the same).